ayaloglu/Data-modeling-engineering-analysis-SQL/README.md

 1. Start doing analysis

-The jupyter notebook shows:
+The queries in pgAdmin include:

-1. A df showing employee number, last name, first name, sex, and salary for each employee
+1. A list showing employee number, last name, first name, sex, and salary for each employee

-1. A df showing first name, last name, and hire date for employees who were hired in 1986.
+1. A list showing first name, last name, and hire date for employees who were hired in 1986.

-1. A df showing the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+1. A list showing the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

-1. A df showingthe department of each employee with the following information: employee number, last name, first name, and department name.
+1. A list showingthe department of each employee with the following information: employee number, last name, first name, and department name.

-1. A df showing first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+1. A list showing first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-1. A df showing all employees in the Sales department, including their employee number, last name, first name, and department name.
+1. A list showing all employees in the Sales department, including their employee number, last name, first name, and department name.

-1. A df showing all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+1. A list showing all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-1. A df showing the frequency count of employee last names, in descending order. ( i.e., how many employees share each last name)
+1. A list showing the frequency count of employee last names, in descending order. ( i.e., how many employees share each last name)